jeronimoluza/geoterminal/docs/usage.md

 # Usage Guide

-GeoTerminal provides two main modes of operation: Inspect Mode and Transform Mode.
+geoterminal provides two main modes of operation: Inspect Mode and Transform Mode.

 ## Inspect Mode

-When only an input file is provided, GeoTerminal enters inspect mode, allowing you to quickly examine your data:
+When only an input file is provided, geoterminal enters inspect mode, allowing you to quickly examine your data:

 ```bash
 # View data structure